 The central coast of California has always had a ton of coast live oak (known as "red oak" locally) and some wise local evenutally started using it for Santa Maria BBQ.
 Thanks to the fact it's technically an evergreen and it has small leaves, "red oak" is the Goldilocks of wood for wood-fire grilling: it burns hot but not too fast and without a ton of smoke.
 Just to reiterate what we here in California call "red oak" is in fact coast live oak -- in other words it's not the same as the red oak you find in other BBQ epicenters like Texas.

 AND THE NAMESAKE SANTA MARIA GRILL

-THE NAME OF THE COOKING GAME IS FAST AND HOT
+THE COOKING METHOD IS FAST AND HOT

 THE SPICE RUB IS SIMPLE AS CAN BE

 Yes, there is a traditional spice rub used for Santa Maria BBQ and it's so simple — just salt, pepper, and garlic powder!
 This spice rub is usually applied by rolling the cut of meat in the rub so everything is really well coated.
 The nuance in flavor then is not determined by the ingredients but rather by the proportions.
 Frank Ostini who was the fearless leader of the BBQ Bootcamp and who is chef and owner of the legendary tri-tip spot the Hitching Post II claims they use no less than 25% salt in their rub.